Irongist API Documentation

 }

-This prevents accidental deletion of all records in the table.
+where clause.
+This prevents accidental deletion of all records.Request Example

 X-API-KEY: your_api_key